Motlogelwa41-byte/ethical-edge-open-grc/README.md

 - Maintain real-time oversight of operations

 This platform is designed to support organizations in achieving regulatory compliance while improving operational efficiency and accountability.

+Built with a focus on governance, risk, and compliance excellence.